What Makes Baisakhi 2025 So Special for Sikhs and Farmers Alike?

 480

+Baisakhi, also spelled Vaisakhi, is a widely celebrated Indian festival, especially in Punjab and Haryana.
 Every Indian is familiar with the harvest festival known as the Baisakhi.
-Also spelled as Vaisakhi, this festival marks the beginning of the Sikh New Year according to the Nanakshahi calendar.
+This occasion marks the beginning of the Sikh New Year, according to the Nanakshahi calendar.
 The people of the Sikh community celebrate it enthusiastically.

 The Significance of The Festival of Baisakhi